-A review of the Medicare Benefits Schedule (MBS) during 2017-18 and 2018-19 coincided with the Australian Government's decision to enhance Medicare compliance processes.
+A review of the Medicare Benefits Schedule (MBS) coincided with the Australian Government's decision to enhance Medicare compliance processes.
 One major outcome from the review was to expand compliance to include employers and/or companies that employ or otherwise engage practitioners, to ensure they act as good corporate citizens and provide services appropriately.
-In late June 2018, PSR received its first referral under this category.
+In late June 2018, PSR received its first referral under this category, and has since received a further six referrals.